Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Results

 Beyond these general findings, the amount of freight requests transported through the \gls{acr:pts} is sensitive to the loading and unloading cost as well as the externality cost of truck-based deliveries.
 Table~\ref{tab:sensitivity} shows this trade-off and its impact on the share of rejected freight requests.

-At an externality cost of truck-based delivery per vehicle and kilometer of $0.05$ \euro{}, which constitutes the lower bound reported in the literature, the acceptance of cargo-hitching vanishes and all requests are rejected by the municipality.
+At an externality cost of truck-based delivery per vehicle and kilometer of \revone{\euro{0.1} the acceptance of cargo-hitching vanishes and all requests are rejected by the municipality.
+The lower bound reported in the literature for this parameter is \euro{0.05} \citep[cf.][]{DeLanghe2017}}.
 On the other hand, rejection rates diminish at higher penalty costs driven by higher externality costs from truck-based deliveries.
-As can be seen, at penalty costs resulting from an externality cost of truck-based transport of $1.6$ \euro{} per vehicle and kilometer, the municipality accepts all requests.
+As can be seen, \revone{at penalty costs resulting from an externality cost of truck-based transport of \euro{1.5} per vehicle and kilometer, rejection rates fall below a small threshold of $2$\% and the municipality accepts almost all requests}.

-\begin{result} At an externality cost of $1.6$ \euro{} per vehicle and kilometer, cargo-hitching reaches full penetration if the cost for loading and unloading is less than $2$ \euro{} per passenger equivalent unit. \end{result} Focusing on a broader interpretation of Table~\ref{tab:sensitivity}, we observe that rejection rates above the diagonal are low.
+\begin{result} At an externality cost of \euro{1.5} per vehicle and kilometer, cargo-hitching reaches full penetration if the cost for loading and unloading is less than \euro{2.0} per passenger equivalent unit. \end{result} Focusing on a broader interpretation of Table~\ref{tab:sensitivity}, we observe that rejection rates above the diagonal are low.
 This general observation indicates that the penetration of the concept is highly correlated with the direct comparison between the externality cost for truck-based delivery and the cost for loading and unloading represented by the respective arc cost factor.

+\revone{ To quantify the value of allowing a dynamic allocation of capacity, we focus on the large instances with $3{,}000$ requests and determine solutions with a static capacity allocation by modifying Constraints~\eqref{cons:cap-assignment} in the \gls{acr:rmp} of the \gls{acr:pab} algorithm such that they enforce equality between their left-hand sides and their right-hand sides.
+After deriving the integer feasible solutions with a static capacity allocation, we relax Constraints~\eqref{cons:cap-assignment} to their original version, set the solution with the static allocation as a primal bound, and branch again to derive integer feasible solutions with a dynamic capacity allocation (cf. Line~\ref{l:pricing-over-pab} of Algorithm~\ref{algo:price-and-branch}).